Milan, New Hampshire

 Milan (/ˈmaɪlən/ MY-lən) is a town in Coös County, New Hampshire, United States.
 The population was 1,358 at the 2020 census.
-It is part of the Berlin, NH–VT Micropolitan Statistical Area.
+It is part of the Berlin, NH-VT Micropolitan Statistical Area.

 History

 Originally named "Paulsburg" in 1771 after Paul Wentworth, the town was incorporated on December 16, 1824.
 In that year, Governor Levi Woodbury authorized a name change to "Milan".

-Prior to 1820 there were but few inhabitants.
-In 1819 the population was about fourteen; ten years passed and the number had increased four-fold.
+Prior to 1820, there were but few inhabitants.
+In 1819, the population was approximately fourteen; ten years passed and the number had increased four-fold.
 Like the other towns around it, Milan's first industries were lumbering operations, and agriculture was for some time subordinate to this.
 The first farms were developed on Milan Hill.
 The soil was warmer, more free from frost, and, for some years, produced quite liberally in response to the labors of the pioneers.
-But they were not permanently as productive as they gave promise, and many of those settlers who remained south the most valuable lands along the river.
+But they were not permanently as productive as they gave promise, and many of those settlers who remained sought the most valuable lands along the river.
 Some of the names of the early pioneers of Milan include Ellingwood, Hodgdon, Fogg, Hinds, Roberts, Hagar, Sargent, Nay, Twitchell, and Newell.

 Geography

 According to the United States Census Bureau, the town has a total area of 166.9 sqkm, of which 165.0 sqkm are land and 2.0 sqkm, or 1.18%, are water.
 The highest point is the summit of Deer Ridge, at 2808 ft above sea level.

-The town of Milan is bordered by Berlin to the south, Kilkenny and Stark to the west, Success to the east, and Dummer and Cambridge to the north.